Jesse White (actor)

-Jesse White (born Jesse Marc Weidenfeld; January 3, 1917 – January 9, 1997) was an American actor, who was best known for his portrayal as "Ol' Lonely" the repairman in Maytag television commercials from 1967 to 1988.
+Jesse White (born Jesse Marc Weidenfeld; January 3, 1917 – January 9, 1997) was an American actor who was best known for his portrayal as "Ol' Lonely" the repairman in Maytag television commercials from 1967 to 1988.

 Life and career

-White was born in Buffalo, New York, and was raised in Akron, Ohio, to Jewish parents.
-He made his first amateur appearance in local stage productions at the age of 15.
+White was born in Buffalo, New York, to Jewish parents, and was raised in Akron, Ohio.
+He made his first amateur appearance in local stage productions at the age of 14.
 Though aspiring to be an actor, he worked at many different jobs during the 1930s, including selling beauty supplies and lingerie.
 After moving to Cleveland, Ohio, White began a career in vaudeville and burlesque, traveling widely before landing a role on Broadway.
 In 1942, White made his Broadway debut in The Moon Is Down, followed by a successful performance in the role of a sanitarium orderly in the popular play Harvey.
 He later reprised his role in the 1950 film version and the 1972 television movie.

 In 1947, White made his film debut in a small part in Kiss of Death.
 During the 1950s, he began landing roles on television shows, including appearances in Danny Thomas's Make Room for Daddy and Peter Lawford's Dear Phoebe.
 In 1954, he landed a semi-regular role as Cagey Calhoun on Private Secretary, starring Ann Sothern.
 The role led to another semi-regular part as the deceitful Oscar Pudney on CBS's The Ann Sothern Show in 1960.
 In 1955, he played Colonel Willoughby Oglethorpe on The Lone Ranger (season 4 episode 35).

 White guest-starred on Four Star Playhouse and NBC's The Bob Cummings Show.
 He appeared in roles in The Bad Seed (1956); Designing Woman (1957), with Lauren Bacall; CBS's Mr. Adams and Eve (1958), with Ida Lupino and Howard Duff; and Marjorie Morningstar (1958), with Natalie Wood and Gene Kelly.

 On October 2, 1958, White portrayed the fast-talking, presumably dishonest, used-car salesman San Fernando Harry in the segment "The New Car" of the ABC sitcom The Real McCoys, starring Walter Brennan.

-From 1958 to 1965, White made five guest appearances on Perry Mason.
-In his first appearance, he played murderer Luke Hickey in "The Case of the Married Moonlighter."
-His second appearance was a bartender Cecil in "The case of the Melancholy Marksman".
-His third appearance featured him as murder victim Burt Renshaw in "The Case of the Polka Dot Pony."
-His fourth appearance was Tony Cerro in "The Case of the Gambling Lady".
-In his final appearance, he played murder victim Max Armstead in "The Case of the Fatal Fortune."
+From 1958 to 1965, White made five guest appearances on Perry Mason: as murderer Luke Hickey in "The Case of the Married Moonlighter," as bartender Cecil in "The case of the Melancholy Marksman", as murder victim Burt Renshaw in "The Case of the Polka Dot Pony," as Tony Cerro in "The Case of the Gambling Lady", and as murder victim Max Armstead in "The Case of the Fatal Fortune."